On unbounded invariant measures of stochastic dynamical systems: Notation and preliminary results

-\subsection{Reduction to condition (AL)}
+\subsection{Reduction to condition (\texorpdfstring{ \ref{AL}}{AL})}

-First of all we would like to observe that, conjugating the SDS with an appropriate function, we can suppose without loss of generality that the error to linearity is constant.
-In fact we have the following lemma whose proof is postponed to Appendix A: \begin{lemma} Let $0\leq \alpha<1$ suppose that $\psi$ satisfies
+Observe first that, conjugating the SDS with an appropriate function, we can suppose without loss of generality that the distance of the random map to a linear function is smaller than some constant.
+In fact, we have the following lemma whose proof is postponed to \hyperref[appendix]{Appendix}.